Girls and Self-Respect

-If you got this as an email forward from a friend who cares about you and your family, know we’d love YOU to join us on this journey.
+If you got this as an email forward, we’d love YOU to join us on this journey.
 You can join the journey, get marriage TIPS! articles, a free copy of my latest eBook to help with your marriage, and other marriage info here.
 We promise not to share your email with anyone, ever.
 You’ll get just one or two TIPS! articles per week, plus blog posts as they come, usually 1-2 a week.

 “. . . .When it came to actually borrowing a sweater, however, I was met with a, “I don’t want you to,” when I asked to wear it out one night. . . . .Her friend was there, so I chose not to embarrass her, so I said, “I thought we had an understanding…” She said, “I know.
 I changed my mind.
 I don’t want you to wear it.”